dbojan/xmpp-communicator/README.md

 **How to open source project in android studio:**
 - open doap file in android studio
+- click on "Conversations" in the middle of the screen, on the top
 - add configuration
 - edit configuration
 - click on + (add new configuration), select android app